swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 ### Credential Requests

 Unlike job status messages, credential requests persist until responded to.
 Each request has a type, and an envelope\_id.
 This envelope\_id must accompany each response.
 Credential requests have two types: tfa\_request and credential\_request.
 When a request is retrieved by the client, the user should either enter in new credentials or get a tfa response from their email, text message or sometimes even mobile apps.
 Once the server receives the credential response, the request is removed, and the job continues.
-(For backward compatibiliy, you can still key off the request_type:  'tfa_request' always requires a tfa response, and 'credential_request' always requires a username/password, but this functionality is deprecated and will not be supported after 6/1/2023)
+(For backward compatibility, you can still key off the request_type:  'tfa_request' always requires a tfa response, and 'credential_request' always requires a username/password, but this functionality is deprecated and will not be supported after 6/1/2023)

 type | description
 ---- | ------------
-type | the type of message - tfa\_request or credential\_request (or other types, use account_link for credential request types) job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response account\_link | a list of proprerties that need to be collected from the client -- note that some properties are secret and should be obscured when entered
+type | the type of message - tfa\_request or credential\_request (or other types, use account_link for credential request types) job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response account\_link | a list of properties that need to be collected from the client -- note that some properties are secret and should be obscured when entered

 Examples: